mmgen/mmgen-wallet/doc/wiki/cmds/command-help-swaptxcreate.md

   When choosing a fee, bear in mind that the longer the transaction remains unconfirmed, the greater the risk that the vault address will expire, leading to loss of funds.
-It’s therefore advisable to learn how to create, sign and send replacement transactions with ‘mmgen-txbump’ before performing a swap with this script.
+It’s therefore recommended to learn how to create, sign and send replacement transactions with ‘mmgen-txbump’ before performing a swap with this script.
 When bumping a stuck swap transaction, the safest option is to create a replacement transaction with one output that returns funds back to the originating tracking wallet, thus aborting the swap, rather than one that merely increases the fee (see EXAMPLES below).

-  Before broadcasting the transaction, it’s advisable to double-check the vault address on a block explorer such as thorchain.net or runescan.io.
+  Before broadcasting the transaction, it’s a good idea to double-check the vault address on a block explorer such as thorchain.net or runescan.io.

-  The MMGen Node Tools suite contains two useful tools to help with fine-tuning transaction fees, ‘mmnode-feeview’ and ‘mmnode-blocks-info’, in addition to ‘mmnode-ticker’, which can be used to calculate the current cross-rate between the asset pair of a swap, as well as the total receive value in terms of the send value.
+  The MMGen Node Tools suite contains two useful tools to help with fine-tuning transaction fees, ‘mmnode-feeview’ and ‘mmnode-blocks-info’, in addition to ‘mmnode-ticker’, which can be used to calculate the current cross-rate between the asset pair of a swap, as well as the total receive value in terms of send value.

                                   TRADE LIMIT